open-source-labs/SeeQR/README.md

 - Overview

-  - Upon application launch, nabigate to the config menu by clicking on the gear icon on the top left.
+  - Upon application launch, navigate to the config menu by clicking on the gear icon on the top left.
   - Ensure that your usernames, passwords, and ports are accurate in the SeeQR config.
   - Besides using the existing databases, the application also provides various options to create new databases:
       - Importing `.sql` or `.tar` files.